BSalita/Woundify/README.md

 Woundify is a Windows client for Houndify.
 Woundify is written in C# and is compatible with Console, WPF and UWP systems.

 ## Console Application
-The woundify.exe is a console app for scripting audio, text and Houndify.
-There are commands for making combinations of audio recordings, text-to-speech (TTS), speech-to-text (STT), making Houndify requests, and working with Houndify responses.
+The woundify.exe is a console app tool for scripting audio, text and Houndify operations.
+There are commands for recording audio, converting text-to-speech (TTS), converting speech-to-text (STT), and invoking Houndify intent services.

 > Usage: woundify.exe [command]*

-> woundify.exe accepts zero or more commands.
-See the chart below commands and their syntax.
+woundify.exe accepts zero or more commands.
+See the chart below for an explanation of commands.
 Each command has zero or one argument.
-An argument may be text (e.g. "Hello World"), or @<filename> (e.g. @HelloWorld.txt or @HelloWorld.wav).
-Files must be either text (.txt) or wave audio recording (.wav). commands are usually chained together.
-The command processor is stack oriented.
-Some commands push results on to the stack while others consume the stack.
+An argument may be text (e.g. "Hello World"), or @<filename.ext> (e.g. @HelloWorld.txt or @HelloWorld.wav).
+Files must be either text (.txt) or wave audio recording (.wav).
+Commands are usually chained together for greatest effect.
+The command processor is stack oriented; some commands push results on to the stack, others consume the stack.
+Executing woundify.exe without any argument will cause woundify to enter command mode.

+Examples:
+  woundify text "What's the weather in Paris?" intent speak Sends the text to Houndify and speaks the response.

+  woundify listen intent speak
+  Listens to the microphone (default timeout) and speaks the response.

+  woundify text @WeatherInParis.txt intent show
+  Send the contents of file HelloWord.txt to Houndify and shows the stack.

+  woundify speech @WeatherInParis.wav intent show Sends the wave file to Houndify and shows the stack.

+  woundify wakeup intent speak loop
+  Listens for wakeup word(s) (default "computer") and whatever follows, sends to Houndify, speaks response and loops back to wakeup.
+This is similar behavior to Houndify's mobile app or Amazon Echo.

 ## Development
 Dependencies: